rayhagimoto/resume/README.md

 If you have all the prerequisites installed you could then render the PDF with

 ```
-python compile_resume.py --content /path/to/content.yaml --output /path/to/resume.pdf
+python compile_resume.py --content /path/to/content.yaml --output /path/to/resume.pdf --build /path/to/build_dir
 ```

 By default this script will write the .tex file that's rendered using the YAML to the `/build` directory and make the output directory structure if needed.

 ## 📄 Configuration Overview

 Resume content is defined in a structured `YAML` file (e.g., [`contents/resume.yaml`](contents/resume.yaml)).
 The build script processes this file through a Jinja2 template engine.
-Individual strings are converted from Markdown to LaTeX using [Pandoc](https://pandoc.org) via `pypandoc`.
+Individual strings are rendered directly into LaTeX.
 This enables easy formatting while supporting raw LaTeX for advanced users.

 ### ✅ Format and Rendering Flow

 1.  **Define content** in a `YAML` file.
 The file's structure is a set of sections (e.g., `profile`, `experience`).
 2.  **Control section order** using the `sections` list at the top of your YAML file.
 The renderer will iterate through this list and include the corresponding `.tex` templates from `src/sections/`.
-3.  **Write content** using Markdown-style strings for formatting.
+3.  **Write content** using Markdown-style strings for formatting (basic support).
-4.  **The build script** automatically converts Markdown strings to LaTeX.
+4.  **The build script** automatically renders the content into LaTeX.
 5.  **Jinja2 templates** render the content into a final `.tex` file, which is then compiled into a PDF using `latexmk`.

 You may write your resume in clean, readable YAML with light formatting, while still gaining full LaTeX output fidelity.